Table of Contents

 -m Merge sub-directories of same name in source and destination.

-control lists.
+and access control lists.

 -h Help (this screen.)